LukasGamard/YACRAF-calculator/README.md

 1. Change its name
 2. Switch their button order
-3. Create a copy it
+3. Create a copy of it
 4. Temporarily exclude it from current calculations
 5. Delete it